rili0214/Dunhuang/README.md

 Here is the wrokflow of DunHuang Mural Restoration process:
 ![alt text](https://github.com/rili0214/Dunhuang/blob/main/Images/efficient_workflow.png)

-## 3.2 Physics Refinement Module
+## 3.4 Physics Refinement Module

-The Physics Refinement Module (PRM) constitutes the analytical core of our restoration framework, integrating physical, chemical, and historical knowledge to characterize mural pigments with fidelity to their material properties.
+The Physics Refinement Module (PRM) serves as the analytical core of our restoration framework, integrating physical, chemical, and historical knowledge to characterize mural pigments with fidelity to their material properties.

-### 3.2.1 System Architecture
+### 3.4.1 System Architecture

-The PRM integrates four core components in a sequential processing pipeline as illustrated in Fig. 3: (1) a spectral pigment database calibrated to Dunhuang materials, (2) a color-to-pigment mapping system, (3) a thermodynamic validation engine, and (4) an optical properties simulator.
-The pipeline analyzes input imagery to identify probable historical pigments, validates mixture stability through physical modeling, and generates parameters for rendering and aging simulations.
+The PRM integrates four core components in a sequential processing pipeline as illustrated in Fig. k {waiting for fig from other work}: (1) a spectral pigment database calibrated to Dunhuang materials, (2) a color-to-pigment mapper, (3) a thermodynamic validator, and (4) an optical properties simulator.
+The pipeline analyzes input image to identify possible historical pigments, validates mixture stability through physical modeling, and generates parameters for rendering and aging simulations.

-### 3.2.2 Historical Pigment Database
+### 3.4.2 Historical Pigment Database

-The foundation of our approach is a comprehensive database of 35 pigments documented in Tang Dynasty Dunhuang murals.
-Each pigment entry encapsulates spectral reflectance curves (400-700nm), chemical formulae, microstructural characteristics (particle size distribution, porosity, surface roughness), and documented aging behavior derived from conservation studies [24, 36].
-This database serves as both a reference for pigment identification and as training data for our mapping algorithms.
+The foundation of our approach is a comprehensive database of 35 pigments documented from the North Wei Dynasty to the Early Qing Dynasty in Dunhuang murals, partically derived from Tang Dynasty (Please see this reference paper: https://skytyz.dha.ac.cn/CN/Y2022/V1/I1/47 from Dunhuang Research Academy).
+Each pigment corresponds to a set of spectral reflectance curves (400-700nm), chemical formulae, microstructural characteristics (particle size distribution, porosity, surface roughness), and documented aging behavior derived from relevant studies (Please see this paper: https://www.sciencedirect.com/science/article/abs/pii/S0927024805000048 and this paper: https://arxiv.org/abs/physics/0505037).
+This database serves as both a reference for pigment identification and as training data for our mapper.

-### 3.2.3 Color-to-Pigment Mapping
+### 3.4.3 Color-to-Pigment Mapping

-Our color-to-pigment mapping employs adaptive clustering to identify statistically significant color regions in the input imagery.
-Unlike previous approaches [7, 19] that rely solely on RGB values, we implement a multi-feature analysis incorporating:
+Our color-to-pigment mapping employs adaptive clustering to identify statistically significant color regions in the input image.
+Unlike previous approaches that rely solely on RGB values (please see https://www.sciencedirect.com/science/article/pii/S0039914023007087 and this: https://pmc.ncbi.nlm.nih.gov/articles/PMC9798325/), we implement a multi-feature analysis incorporating:

 1. **Adaptive Color Clustering**: We dynamically determine optimal cluster counts ($k$) by analyzing color variance and spatial distribution in a dimensionally-reduced feature space.
-For regions with distinct boundaries, we employ K-means clustering; for gradients and subtle transitions, we switch to DBSCAN with parameters optimized for historical pigment properties.
+For regions with distinct boundaries, we employ K-means clustering; for gradients and subtle transitions, we switch to DBSCAN (Please see https://www.dbs.ifi.lmu.de/Publikationen/Papers/KDD-96.final.frame.pdf) with parameters optimized for historical pigment properties.

 2. **Spectral Feature Extraction**: From each cluster, we extract spectral features using the relationship: